Juan David Pérez: 2016-19: Mexico

-Perez moved to Mexico to play for Veracruz for the second half of the 2016-17 season.
+Perez moved to Mexico to play for Veracruz in mid 2016, during the 2016-17 season.
 Although he only scored one goal with the club, he left a nice memory for the fans by scoring a stunning bicycle kick against Toluca in August 2016.

 In January 2017, he moved to Ascenso MX side Celaya for two years.
 He was selected in the starting lineup and scored the opening goal in his debut on 7 January 2017 in a 3-1 victory vs. Cimarrones de Sonora.
 Two weeks later, he scored his second goal for the club in a 2-4 away win against Correcaminos.
 In an away match against Atlante on 3 February 2017, he scored a double to help his side achieve a 2-1 win.
 Four days later, he scored another double against Venados, which ended in a 4-0 victory.
 In a match against Cimarrones in August 2017, he scored two goals in a 3-1 victory.
 He scored a goal and was shown a red card in a match against Dorados on 14 April 2018, with this goal eventually being his last with the club.

 In summer 2018, Pérez transferred to Pachuca, making his debut on 24 July against his former club, Celaya, in a 2-0 win.
 He scored his first and only goal with the club 7 days later, the first goal of a 2-0 win over Santos Laguna.